Commit451/skyhook/README.md

 [![Join Us On Discord](https://img.shields.io/badge/Discord-skyhook-blue.svg)](https://discord.gg/js7wD7p) [![Build Status](https://travis-ci.org/Commit451/skyhook.svg?branch=master)](https://travis-ci.org/Commit451/skyhook)

 ## Setup
 You can use the [site](https://skyhook.glitch.me/) to create the right webhook link.
+If you want to manually do it, here are the steps:
 1. Create a webhook in Discord (Server Settings -> Webhooks -> Create Webhook)
 2. Copy the webhook url
 3. Turn the Discord webhook url into a skyhook webhook url like so: